Axway/docker-cft/compose/README.md

 ### docker-compose parameters

 The following parameters are available in the Dockerfile and docker-compose.yml files.
 Use these parameters to customize the Transfer CFT image and service.
 The values can be a string, number, or null.

+In this README, Central Governance can represent either Central Governance or Flow Manager.

  **Parameter**              |  **Values**  |  **Description**
  -------------------------- | :----------: | ---------------